 Since its founding in the late nineties, Salesforce has helped tons of sales teams centralize their database and streamline their sales processes.
 Their Sales Cloud and Marketing Cloud products are a 1-2 punch of brand awareness and conversion.
 But to save you some time, I'll just hit the high points today.

 An important thing to note is that Salesforce offers many similar features to HubSpot.
 The difference lies mainly in how the platform operates.

 “One of the biggest things Salesforce has on HubSpot is customization,” Krista explains.
 “You can customize pretty much everything to a high degree, but you will have to hire or outsource that work to someone who can do it for you.
 You won’t be able to do it on your own.”

 - Account and Contact Management — Gives you a complete view of your customer's contact information and a record of the conversations you've had with them.

-- Sales Data - For users who know how to use Saleforce, the platform offers a lot of depth in their reporting capability.
+- Sales Data and Reporting — For users who know how to use Salesforce, the platform offers a lot of depth in their reporting capability.
 Krista notes this is a particularly powerful tool for businesses who want to utilize forecasting or are looking for insights into specific areas/aspects of their business.

-- Mobile - The Salesforce mobile app has nearly 5 stars in the Apple store with over 210k reviews.
-The app makes it easy to manage your sales and respond to leads even while on the go.
+- Mobile — Krista says the Salesforce app is a great option for teams who work in the field or on the road.
+It makes it easy to manage sales and respond to leads even while on the go.

-- Workflow and Approvals — This allows you to design and automate practically any business process using an easy-to-learn interface.
+- Workflow and Approvals — This allows you to design and automate practically any business process to streamline workflows and save your team time.

 - Sales Forecasting — Keep your finger on the pulse of your sales performance.
 Using accurate algorithms to give you a better idea of what your business's financial health looks like.